bofinbabu/nlp-guide/README.md

 ## Automatic Text Summarization
 Automatic text summarization is the process of automatically condensing a text document into a shorter version.
 It is usually achieved by one of the below two approaches,
-1. Extractive summarization: The summary if made by selecting a subset of passages from the text and arranging them in a meaningful order.
+1. Extractive summarization: The summary is created by selecting a subset of passages from the text and arranging them in a meaningful order.
-2. Abstractive summarization: The summary is made using natural language generation techniques, applied on the given text.
+2. Abstractive summarization: The summary is generated using natural language generation techniques, applied on the given text.

 ### Reading
 1. [Text Summarization in Python: Extractive vs. Abstractive techniques revisited](https://rare-technologies.com/text-summarization-in-python-extractive-vs-abstractive-techniques-revisited/)